Racial hoax: Yasmin Seweid Trump fans subway harassment

 In December 2016, Yasmin Seweid, an 18-year-old Muslim woman, claimed that a group of white men approached her on a New York City subway and stated "Donald Trump!
 Donald Trump!
 Fucking terrorist, get out of this country, you don't belong here, terrorist, get out of this country."
 She also claimed one of the men grabbed her bag and broke the strap.
 Seweid later admitted that she lied about the incident because she did not want her strict father to find out that she was out past her curfew drinking alcohol.
 Seweid was arrested and pleaded guilty to falsely reporting an incident and disorderly conduct.

 Breana Harmon abduction hoax

 In 2017, 19-year-old white woman Breana Harmon from Denison, Texas, falsely claimed that she was abducted and gang-raped by three black men.
 She initially was in an argument with her boyfriend, then ran away and intentionally cut herself to give the appearance of an assault.
 She then stripped-down to a T-shirt and underwear, went into a church and told the people there that she had been raped by three masked black men.
-She later pled guilty to charges of filing a false police report.
+She later pleaded guilty to filing a false police report.